• Skip to primary navigation

 Chopped cabbage on a baking sheet.

 Spread the cabbage in a single layer on the hot baking sheet.
-Roast for approximately 20-25 minutes or until you see crispy edges that are slightly golden and the cabbage is tender.
+Roast for approximately 20-25 minutes, or until the edges are slightly golden and crispy, and the cabbage is tender.

 To ensure even cooking, flip the cabbage halfway through the roasting time.
 The total cooking time depends on how thinly the cabbage is sliced.